Nuclear Legacy

 Additional WSU system-wide investments in nuclear education and research include:

-• WSU/PNNL Nuclear Science and Technology Institute (NSTI) is building upon and creating a robust interaction between WSU and PNNL in research in the Nuclear Sciences.
-Programs span fundamental science, nuclear forensics, nuclear materials in advanced reactors, environmental science, national security applications and
+• WSU/PNNL Nuclear Science and Technology Institute (NSTI) is building a strong research collaboration between WSU and PNNL in nuclear sciences, including nuclear forensics, advanced reactor materials, environmental science, national security applications, and the application of data analytics to nuclear science

-• Nuclear Science Center User Facility furthering nuclear capabilities and measurements not
+• Nuclear Science Center User Facility furthering nuclear capabilities and unique university-based measurements, including actinide materials research and technology incubation

 • NQ-1 Program Certifications and Training: Welding, Material Control, Project Documentation, Pre-Evolutionary Planning